Melting Snowmen Recipe

 - 2. Divide into thirds.
 Shape one portion into twenty-four 1/2-in. balls.
 Shape remaining portions of dough into twenty-four 1-in. balls.
 On waxed paper-lined baking sheets, flatten each 1-in. ball into an irregular 1-1/2-in. circle.

 - 3. In a microwave-safe bowl, melt 2 oz. white candy coating.
 Using melted coating, attach a 1/2-in. ball near an edge of each circle.
 Let dry 1 hour.

 - 5. In a microwave, melt chocolate chips; stir until smooth.
-Using a toothpick and melted chocolate, form eyes, mouths, buttons and tops of earmuffs.
+Using a toothpick and melted chocolate, form eyes, mouths, buttons, arms and tops of earmuffs.
 Yield: 2 dozen.